PeaceofGoddev/LITA_CAPSTONE_PROJECT/README.md

 ## Data Source
 The data set for sales and customer subscription were given through the tutors of this program on my LMS

+## Tool Used
+- Microsoft Excel.
+  i.
+Data Cleaning such as removing duplicate records ii.
+Analysis and Report Summary Generation iii.
+Visualization of the report through Pivot tables